REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 3. provide written notice of the date, time, location, participants and purpose of any investigative interview or meeting to a Party whose participation is invited or expected, with sufficient time for the Party to prepare to participate;

-4. provide the Parties (and their Advisors, if applicable) with an equal opportunity to inspect and review any evidence obtained in the investigation that is directly related to the allegations raised in the Formal Complaint, and allow the Parties a period of at least ten (10) days to review the evidence in an electronic or hard-copy format (the format determined at the sole discretion of the University), and to allow the Parties to provide a written response to the University to consider prior to the conclusion of the investigation;
+4. provide the Parties (and their Advisors, if applicable) with an equal opportunity to inspect and review any evidence obtained in the investigation that is directly related to the allegations raised in the Formal Complaint, allow the Parties a period of at least ten (10) days to review the evidence in an electronic or hard-copy format (the format determined at the sole discretion of the University), and to allow the Parties to provide a written response to the University to consider prior to the conclusion of the investigation;

 5. make available at hearing any evidence obtained in the investigation that is directly related to the allegations raised in the Formal Complaint;

-6. not access, consider, disclose or otherwise use a Party’s medical, psychological, and similar records made or maintained by a physician, psychiatrist, psychologist, or other recognized professional unless the Party provides a voluntary, written consent to do so for purposes of the Title IX Sexual Harassment Complaint Resolution Process;
+6. not access, consider, disclose or otherwise use a Party’s medical, psychological, and similar records made or maintained by a physician, psychiatrist, psychologist, or other recognized professional unless the Party provides a voluntary, written consent to do so for purposes of the Complaint Resolution Process;

-7. create an investigative report that summarizes the relevant evidence, allow Parties to review the drafted report and provide clarifications or feedback and, at least ten (10) days prior to a hearing (if a hearing is to be held) send a copy of the investigative report to each Party (and their Advisor, if applicable) for their review and written response; and
+7. create an investigative report that summarizes the relevant evidence, allow Parties to review the drafted report and provide clarifications or feedback and, at least ten (10) days prior to a hearing (if a hearing is to be held), send a copy of the investigative report to each Party (and their Advisor, if applicable) for their review and written response; and

-8. review any written responses received relating to the investigative report, finalize the report; and include the written responses as attachments to the report
+8. review any written responses received relating to the investigative report, finalize the report, and include the written responses as attachments to the report.

-11. DISMISSAL OF COMPLAINT
+13. DISMISSAL OF COMPLAINT

-11.1 Mandatory Dismissal.
+13.1 Mandatory Dismissal.
 As required by law, a Formal Complaint for Title IX Sexual Harassment must be dismissed if the conduct alleged in the Formal Complaint:

 1. would not constitute Title IX Sexual Harassment even if the allegations are true;